-Whatever stage you’re in during your natural hair journey, there are staple items needed to positively impact the strength and growth of your hair.
+Whatever stage you’re in during your natural hair journey, staple items are needed to positively impact your hair’s strength and growth.
 A great deep conditioner and leave-in conditioner are just as vital to your strands as the tools and instruments used to style and manipulate your hair.
-The right comb and brush can stop breakage, alleviate split ends, and control your frizz.
+The right comb and brush can stop breakage, alleviate split ends, and control frizz.
 Different combs and brushes do different things – you may use one brush to detangle conditioner-soaked hair in the shower and a different one to give volume to your roots when dry.

 1. Denman Brush

 Need to detangle those curls?
 The Denman Brush is the fairy godmother of detangling.
-It is known to get down to the nitty gritty of eliminating knots and cutting the detangle session in half.
+It is known to get down to the nitty-gritty of eliminating knots and cutting the detangle session in half.
 Most effective on 3c and type 4 hair, it enhances your curl pattern with each stroke of the brush.

 This is a crowd-fave among stylists for its ability to detangle and help provide definition, especially for high-density naturals.
 It also won the Best of the Best award for Best Tools for Type 4 coils in 2020.
 Coilies love the flexible rows of bristles, creating a wide tooth comb effect and minimizing the amount of shed hair.
-You can use it to gently detangle knots, as well as using it in the styling process to evenly distribute products and create definition.
+You can use it to gently detangle knots and use it in the styling process to evenly distribute products and create definition.

 3. Wet Brush

-I bet no one thought they’d need a hair pick after 80’s.
-Truth is, this classic hair tool is a staple to natural hair.
-The Cricket Ultra Smooth Coconut Pick Comb will lift your twist out or afro and add an appealing amount of volume to your style.
+I bet no one thought they’d need a hair pick after the 80s.
+The truth is, this classic hair tool is a staple to natural hair.
+The Cricket Ultra Smooth Coconut Pick Comb will lift your twist out or afro and add an appealing volume to your style.
 It is best to use this pick in the styling phase of your hair routine.

 Unlike many of the brushes on this list, the Scrunch It Brush is not a detangler – it is a styling brush.
 The unique design of this brush makes it an excellent tool for helping curls to form.
 The rows of bristles help create tension to create smooth, tight ringlets.
-Curlies use it by holding the brush upside down and twisting their curl around the barrel and handle, then sliding the brush down away from the scalp.
+Curlies use it by holding the brush upside down, twisting their curl around the barrel and handle, then sliding the brush away from the scalp.
 You can watch how it’s done here.
 It can be used when styling on wash day or to refresh and touch up curls.